Michael-AUG/SabbathOrSundayRedirect/README.md

 # Sabbath Or Sunday Redirect
 There are many reasons why you may want to redirect your webpage to another page on a particular day.

 It may be that you are part of a faith that marks a holy day - for example Christians mark Sundays as the Sabbath.
 You may want to redirect your site on a Holy Day.
+This is how I use the script on my personal (non radio) website.

 It may be that you always perform updates or make changes on a particular day of the week and want to display a holding page instead.